-While some men will retain a young hairline for their entire lives, most will develop a mature hairline somewhere between 17 and 30 years of age.
+While some men will retain a young hairline for their entire lives, others may develop a mature hairline at 20 or 30.
 This occurs when the hairline recedes from its juvenile position slightly, either half an inch or a full inch.

 Men tend to have a full head of hair with a juvenile hairline in their teens.
-Key traits of a juvenile hairline include a neat, straight outline at the front with rounded corners.
+Key traits of a young hairline include a neat, straight outline at the front with rounded corners.

-How do you know if you have a mature hairline?
+At what age do you get a mature hairline?

 The different shapes of the maturing hairline

-Mature hairlines develop at varied speeds and in diverse patterns.
+Mature hairlines develop at varying speeds and in diverse patterns.
 Some mature so gradually, possibly even over a decade, that the individual and others around him may not notice the change.

-But other men see their hairline recede sooner and fear that it’s the onset of male pattern baldness, which affects around 50% of men over 50.
+But other men may see their hairline receding sooner and fear that it’s the onset of male pattern baldness, which affects around 50% of men over 50.

 - Usually the maturing happens gradually, which is why the change may go unnoticed, though that’s not always the case.

 - It forms a widow’s peak or M-shaped pattern, without the round curves of a juvenile hairline.
-A widow’s peak leaves a V-shaped patch of hair in the centre of the hairline while the rest of the hairline recedes to a higher position.
+A widow’s peak leaves a V-shaped patch of hair in the centre of the hairline with the rest of the hairline receding to a higher position.
 An M-shaped hairline loses the round curves of a juvenile line.

 1. Advanced recession near the temples